-Let’s run through how you can trade the Nasdaq using CFDs, ETFs and Knockout Options.
+Let’s run through how you can trade the Nasdaq using CFDs, futures and ETFs.

 To close your position, you trade in the opposite direction.

-Instead of using a derivative that tracks the entire index, you could trade Nasdaq stocks.
-To get exposure to the whole index, though, you need to buy 100 stock CFDs at once.
+Instead of using a derivative, you could trade Nasdaq stocks.
+To get exposure to the whole index, though, you need to buy 100 stocks at once.

-Like other US indices, the standard trading hours of the Nasdaq 100 follow the main US stock exchanges: 22:30 to 05:00 (SGT) Monday to Saturday.
+Like other US indices, the standard trading hours of the Nasdaq 100 follow the main US stock exchanges: 00:30 to 07:00 (AEST)Tuesday to Saturday

-Premarket trading can open at 17:00 SGT and post-market trading can run through to 09:00 SGT.
+Premarket trading can open at 19:00 AEST, and post-market trading can run through to 11:00 AEST.

-With a City Index account, you can trade the index 24-hours a day Monday to Saturday.
+With a City Index account, Australian clients can trade the index 24-hours a day Tuesday to Saturday.

 Learn more about stock market hours.